 In terms of safety, I felt that all levels of investors could trade with confidence using this broker.

 Who is Interactive Brokers Suitable For?

 It was very apparent to me that this platform is best suited to advanced traders who engage in active trading and would benefit from the vast array of advanced tools and research available at Interactive Brokers.

-For beginners, the web platform could be a feasible option, and there is a free demo account that could be used to get to grips with some of the more complicated aspects of the platform such as charting and research.
-However, when it comes to the IBKR mobile platform, I found the navigation and interface to be more complicated.
-The educational content on the site is worth considering and they do supply a fairly comprehensive Trading Platform Tutorial.
+For beginner traders, the web platform could be a feasible option, and there is a free demo account that could be used to get to grips with some of the more complicated aspects of the platform, such as charting and research.
+Whilst the IBKR mobile platform can be a little complex, Interactive Brokers have counteracted this with the introduction of Global Trader.
+This is a much more simplified and user-friendly interface which would undoubtedly suit beginners.
+In addition, the educational content on the site is worth considering, and they do provide a fairly comprehensive Trading Platform Tutorial.